SaxsCode/windows-sync/README.md

 - Support multiple FTP servers per project.
 - Add a command to generate a default FTP config in the project root.
 - Add download functionality from remote server.
+- Create a command to upload files.
+- Allow passing parameters to upload specific files or folders.

 ---

 ## Notes and Limitations

-- Requires `curl` installed and accessible in your system PATH.
+- **Requires WinSCP installed and accessible in your system PATH.**
-- Passwords are stored in plaintext in the config file — use with caution.
+- **Passwords are stored in plaintext in the config file — use with caution.**
+- **Auto-upload on save can be enabled or disabled in the plugin configuration.**
-- The plugin is a simple starting point and can be extended with more features and robustness.
+- **The plugin is a simple starting point and can be extended with more features and robustness.**

 ---